 Run-Time: 1h 30m

 Rotten Tomatoes: 69%

 Need a last-minute knight in shining armor?
 A plus-one Prince Charming?
 To make his dream come true, he’ll be anyone– except himself.
 (Netflix)

 This is a fun film.
 I really do enjoy it at its face value.
-It’s definately a good movie to watch when you don’t want to think too hard, which though some people consider this a bad thing I think it’s a good thing because that’s the whole purpose of movies in the first place.
+It’s definitely a good movie to watch when you don’t want to think too hard, and though some people consider this a bad thing, I think it’s a good thing because that’s the whole purpose of movies in the first place.
 Isn’t it?

 My main issues with the movie have to do with the tertiary characters.
-There were definately moments where you could tell that the actor was reciting lines, or maybe even reading lines shown to them from off screen.
-Some background actors blessed with lines obviously didn’t know what they were doing becuase you could tell they were trying to act a certain way.
-Technically-wise this was the films only true downfall.
+There were definitely moments where you could tell that the actor was reciting lines or maybe even reading lines shown to them from off-screen.
+Some background actors blessed with lines obviously didn’t know what they were doing because you could tell they were trying to act a certain way.
+Technically-wise, this was the film’s only true downfall.
 Its cinematography was okay and got the point across.
 You honestly can’t expect anything groundbreaking from a teen rom-com.

 My second main issue was the predictability of the story.
-Of course, the main love interest would be your not-so-average girl who rather goes to a cafe-bookstore than a shool dance (which, same to be honest).
+Of course, the main love interest would be your not-so-average girl who rather goes to a cafe-bookstore than a school dance (which is, same to be honest).
 Of course, the main guy would fall into insta-love with a random girl he doesn’t know.
-And, of course, the rando-rich-girl will be stuck up and break up with him for some petty bullshit.
+And, of course, the rando-rich girl will be stuck up and break up with him for some petty bullshit.

-This is a mediocre film at best, and it’s definitely a fun friday-night movie to watch or put on in the background as you eat, but it’s not going to become a classic.
+This is a mediocre film at best, and it’s a fun Friday-night movie to watch or put on in the background as you eat, but it’s not going to become a classic.